crmkonsulterna/PPConnecotrs/Verified/Readme.md

 ## Verified Connector
 Verified is a Software as a Service provider of electronic identification and digital signing.
-This connector makes it possible to integrate to the API of verified to create suffisticated signing flows within your application.
+This connector makes it possible to integrate to the API of Verified to create suffisticated signing flows within your application.

 ## Publisher: CRM Konsulterna i Sverige AB
 The publisher for this connector is [CRM Konsulterna i Sverige AB](https://crmkonsutlerna.se) on behalf of [Verified](https://verified.eu).

 ## Prerequisites
 You will need the following to proceed:
-* [Sign-up](https://verified.eu/en/) for a verified account
+* [Sign-up](https://verified.eu/en/) for a Verified account

 ## Supported Operations
 The connector supports the following operations: